Adds shade, curb appeal, structure, and long-term property value.

 SERVICE OVERVIEW

-This is the broad tree installation page for standard shade, ornamental, and property trees.
-It is built around practical planting details instead of broad landscaping promises: site fit, soil conditions, access, depth, root flare, mulch, watering, and the long-term purpose of the tree.
+Standard shade, ornamental, and property tree installation built around the details that matter: site fit, soil conditions, access, planting depth, root flare, mulch, watering, and the long-term purpose of the tree.

 Helps avoid common planting mistakes like poor placement, buried root flares, and weak aftercare planning.